-Scheduling:
+Scheduling

-The Registrar schedules all final examinations, including deferred and supplemental examinations.
-The Registrar will post the schedules of final examinations as early in a term as possible.
+The registrar schedules all final examinations, including deferred and supplemental examinations.
+The registrar will post the schedules of final examinations as early in a term as possible.

-The Registrar may delegate authority to schedule final examinations to Colleges where classes do not conform to the University's Academic Calendar, or in such cases where Colleges want to schedule and invigilate their own deferred and supplemental examinations.
+The registrar may delegate authority to schedule final examinations to colleges where classes do not conform to the university's Academic Calendar, or for deferred and supplemental examinations, in such cases where colleges want to schedule and invigilate their own.
+Deferred and supplemental examinations.

-Change of final examination date:
+Change of final examination date

-Once the Registrar has scheduled final examinations for a term, instructors wanting to change the date and/or time of their final examination must obtain the consent of all students in the class according to procedures established by the Registrar, as well as authorization from the Department Head, or Dean in non-departmentalized Colleges.
+Once the registrar has scheduled final examinations for a term, instructors wanting to change the date and/or time of their final examination must obtain the consent of all students in the class according to procedures established by the registrar, as well as authorization from the department head, or dean in non-departmentalized colleges.

-Examination period:
+Examination period

-For the Fall and Winter terms, the final examination period shall commence on the day following the last day of lectures for that term.
+For the Fall Term and Winter Term, the final examination period shall commence on the day following the last day of lectures for that term.

-Final examinations in evening classes will normally occur one or two weeks from the last day of lectures in that class except in the event of common examinations between two or more evening classes.
+Final examinations in evening classes will normally occur in a night examination slot one or two weeks from the last day of lectures in that class except in the event of common examinations between two or more evening classes.
+Common examinations between day and night classes can only be accommodated in a night examination slot.

-For Spring and Summer terms, the final examination period shall consist of two to three days immediately following the last day of lectures for a class.
+For Spring Term and Summer Term, the final examination period shall consist of two to three days immediately following the last day of lectures for a class.

-Final examinations must be scheduled during the final examination period for a term for classes for classes scheduled by the Registrar.
-In very unusual circumstances, the Registrar may schedule a final examination outside an examination period on the recommendation of the instructor and Department Head, or Dean in a non-departmentalized College.
+Final examinations must be scheduled during the final examination period for final examinations scheduled by the registrar in that term.
+In very unusual circumstances, the registrar may schedule a final examination outside the examination period on the recommendation of the instructor and department head, or dean in a non-departmentalized college.

-Duration:
+Duration

-Writing periods for final examinations usually start at 9 am, 2 pm and 7 pm.
+Writing periods for final examinations usually start at 9 am, 2 pm, and 7 pm.
 Six credit-unit classes will normally have final examinations of three hours duration.
 Classes of fewer than six credit units will normally have final examinations of two to three hours.

-However, it is recognized that Colleges may authorize final examinations of different duration for classes if deemed necessary for pedagogical or other similar justifiable reasons.
-Such departures from the approved time duration should be done in consultation with the Registrar.
+However, it is recognized that colleges may authorize final examinations of different duration for classes if deemed necessary for pedagogical or other similar justifiable reasons.
+Such departures from the approved time duration should be done in consultation with the registrar.

-Weekends and evenings:
+Weekends and evenings

 Final examinations may be scheduled during the day or evening on any day during the final examination period except Sundays or holidays.
-Where Good Friday falls in the Winter term final examination period, there shall be no final examinations scheduled on the Saturday following it.
+No final examinations are scheduled on the Saturday following Good Friday.